 A Suburb Takes Shape

 In the mid-1730s, Anson interlaced his estates with streets named after himself and his vessels, and in 1746 he had plans drawn up for a 25-lot borough to be laid out in the western portion of his lands and began selling them off.
 In 1758, the eastern portion was sold to Thomas Gadsden’s son, Christopher Gadsden, who proceeded to fill in the marsh lands and build the little village of Middlesex.
 (Yes, this is the Revolutionary leader Christopher Gadsden of “Don’t Tread On Me” fame.)
-Ansonborough developed rapidly and the South Carolina Society acquired a number of lots; by 1768, all of the land was said to be filled with fine homes.
-These fine homes were built as proper ‘town’ houses with large gardens in which wealthy plantation owners could escape malaria season, and where wealthy ship owners could pass time while keeping an eye on the Cooper River Wharves.
+Ansonborough developed rapidly and the South Carolina Society acquired a number of lots (hence the name Society Street); by 1768, all of the land was said to be filled with fine homes.
+These homes were built as proper ‘town’ houses with large gardens in which wealthy plantation owners could escape malaria season, and where wealthy ship owners could pass time while keeping an eye on the Cooper River Wharves.
 Skilled tradesmen, artisans, and shopkeepers moved into the quiet suburban neighborhood and as it prospered it gradually blended into the rest of the city.
-Ansonborough, with its grand homes and flowered lawns, was peaceful.
+Ansonborough, with its grand homes and flowered lawns, was a peaceful, perfect suburb.

 18th Century Firefighters: The Bucket Brigade